Property Type

 How much is an apartment rent in Greenbank?

-An apartment for rent in Greenbank typically costs between A$2780 and A$3476 per month, depending on the apartment’s size, condition, and exact location.
-On average, apartment rent in Greenbank is around A$3208.
+An apartment for rent in Greenbank typically costs between A$650 and A$3389 per month, depending on the apartment’s size, condition, and exact location.
+On average, apartment rent in Greenbank is around A$2273.
 Apartments close to public transport, city centres, or major employment hubs are usually priced higher.
 When you rent an apartment in Greenbank, browsing listings on Rentaroo makes it easier to compare prices, locations, and available features before making a decision.

 What is included in a flat rent in Greenbank?